paritytech/grandpa-bridge-gadget/README.md

   - We can either use the Digest which contains MMR root hash
   - Or we can retrieve this from Offchain DB (MMR root hash pushed via Indexing API)
 - Produce & gossip a vote on “the thing to be voted on” and start collecting signatures of others (we have to support multiple “things to be voted on” - the rounds happens concurrently)
-  - We need to vote for every epoch change block (the ones that contain Not-Grandpa Digest item)
+  - We need to vote for every epoch change block (the ones that contain BEEFY Digest item)
   - If there is no such (pending) block, we vote roughly for
     ```
     block_to_sign_on = last_block_with_signed_mmr_root